All Episodes

 Don't hang up.

-I will keep keep her on hold.
+Keep her on hold.

 I'm not kidding.

-I would not I would not have been here this week were it not for Zycam.
+I would not have been here this week were it not for Zycam.

 I kid you not.

-I've had I had a cold last week that it arrested.
+I had a cold last week that it arrested.

 I would not have been there.

-And I got an email from a guy who by the way he went out and just did it on a whim, went out and backed up his computer on a whim, and took it is all of a sudden his computer died, took it in to have it repaired.
+And I got an email from a guy who, by the way, he went out and just did it on a whim, went out and backed up his computer on a whim and took it.

-They had to wipe the hard drive, and he had forgotten that he had backed up to carbonate, because it happens in the background.
+And he had forgotten that he had backed up to carbonate because it happens in the background.

 You don't even know it.

-So oh, it looks like we've got uh we're gonna make it happen.
+So, oh, it looks like we've got.

 Only two tickets.

-Only two tickets teller, only two tickets.
+Only two tickets, Teller, only two tickets.

 Be right back after this.